EduMIPS64/edumips64/docs/en/src/fpu.rst

 The **Clause** field bits are set if the corresponding IEEE exceptions occur during the execution of a program.

-The **Enable** field bits are set through the configuration window shown in Figure :ref:`fig-exception_cfg`, and show the IEEE exceptions for which traps are enabled.
+The **Enable** field bits are set through the configuration window and show the IEEE exceptions for which traps are enabled.
+.. shown in Figure :ref:`fig-exception_cfg`,

 The **Flag** field shows the exceptions that have happened but, since the trap is not enabled for that particular exception, have returned special values